smarc-project/smarc2/navigation/localization/auv_localization/README.md

 ---

-### 2. **estimator.py**
+### 2. **auv_localization.py**
-This script is responsible for estimating the current state of the drone using the provided data and state transition models.
+This script is responsible for data fusion and goreferencing of the image space feedback.
 It is the core state estimation node.

 #### Purpose

-- To predict the drone's position, velocity, and orientation in real time.
-- Integrates measurements from multiple sources (e.g., odometry, IMU).
+- To estimate the position of AUV relative to the drone

 #### Dependencies
 - Needs access to TF frames for calculating transformations between the drone's body frame and world frame.